fishcus/KAP-manual/en/model/segment_manage.en.md

       > **Note**: The clone operation will only copy the metadata, without the segment data.

+    * Refresh Lookup Table Snapshot:  Refresh the snapshot of all segments under this cube.

+      > **Note:** Only lookup tables of SCD Type 1 are supported to refresh

     * Verify SQL: Verify if the cube can answer a certain SQL statement.

     * Backup/Export: Backup or export a cube's metadata to local or a HDFS path.

   * **READY**: A cube with READY status means it has segments to be queried.
 Besides viewing the cube description, you can also execute the following actions.

     * Build: Build the segments based on the partition columns.

     * Disable: Convert a READY cube to DISABLED.